 The Board has carefully considered those factors likely to affect the Group's future development, performance and financial position in relation to the ability of the Group to continue as a going concern.
-As explained more fully in the Strategic Report on page 12, the COVID-19 pandemic, supply chain constraints and geo-political factors look likely to be the dominant factors driving the global economy in 2022.
-This in turn may have negative consequences for our results and performance in 2022, however mitigating actions have been put in place.
-The Group has access to liquidity/ undrawn facilities and a robust liquidity management framework.
+As explained more fully in the Strategic Report on page 12, geo-political factors, increased interest rates, inflation and supply chain constraints look likely to be the dominant factors driving the global economy in 2023.
+This in turn may have negative consequences for our results and performance in 2023.
+However mitigating actions have been put in place.
+The Group has access to undrawn facilities and a robust liquidity management framework.
 As a consequence, the Directors believe that the Group is well placed to manage its business risks successfully and have a reasonable expectation that the Group has adequate resources to continue in operational existence for more than 12 months after signing the financial statements.
 For these reasons, the Directors continue to adopt the going concern basis in preparing the Group's financial statements.